c5sire/ace2fastq/README.md

 <!-- badges: end -->

 The package provides a function that converts “.ace” files (ABI Sanger capillary sequence assembly files) to standard “.fastq” files.
+The file format is currently used in genomics to store contigs.
+To the best of our knowledge, no R function is available to convert this format into the more popular fastq file format.
+The development was motivated in the context of the analysis of 16S metagenomic data by the need to convert the .ace files for further analysis.

 ## Installation